bgamari/ghc-wiki-import/debugging/installing-packages-inplace.md

-This method is slightly more work, but it does have the advantage of not installing anything in your home directory that you have to go and remove later.
+This method is slightly more work, but might work in case plan A failed.